MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/device-sync-actions.md

 ## <a name="bkmk_config"></a> Enable device upload when co-management isn't enabled

-If you don't have co-management enabled, you'll use the **Configure co-management** wizard to enable device upload.
+If you don't have co-management enabled, you'll use the **Cloud Attach Configuration Wizard** to enable device upload.
 You can upload your devices without enabling automatic enrollment for co-management or switching workloads to Intune.
 All Devices managed by Configuration Manager that have **Yes** in the **Client** column will be uploaded.
 If needed, you can limit upload to a single device collection.
 If co-management is already enabled in your environment, [Edit co-management properties](#bkmk_edit) to enable device upload instead.

 When co-management isn't enabled, use the instructions below to enable device upload:

 1. In the Configuration Manager admin console, go to **Administration** > **Overview** > **Cloud Services** >  **Cloud Attach**.
    - For version 2103 and earlier, select the **Co-management** node.
-1. In the ribbon, select **Configure co-management** to open the wizard.
+1. In the ribbon, select **Configure Cloud Attach** to open the wizard.
+   - For version 2103 and earlier, select **Configure co-management** to open the wizard.
-1. On the **Tenant onboarding** page, select **AzurePublicCloud** for your environment.
+1. On the onboarding page, select **AzurePublicCloud** for your environment.
 Azure Government Cloud and Azure China 21Vianet aren't supported.
 1. Select **Sign In**.
 Use your *Global Administrator* account to sign in.
-1. Ensure the **Upload to Microsoft Endpoint Manager admin center** option is selected on the **Tenant onboarding** page.
+1. Ensure the **Upload to Microsoft Endpoint Manager admin center** option is selected on the onboarding** page.
    - Make sure the option **Enable automatic client enrollment for co-management** isn't checked if you don't want to enable co-management now.
 If you do want to enable co-management, select the option.
    - If you enable co-management along with device upload, you'll be given additional pages in the wizard to complete.
 For more information, see [Enable co-management](../comanage/how-to-enable.md).